TH Köln

 Location

-Campus Köln Süd, or remote
+Campus Köln Süd

 Number of participants